SouthGreenPlatform/panache/README.md

 ## Installation

 ### With Docker

 Panache comes with a Docker container.
 Please make sure your machine already have Docker and Docker-compose (version >= 1.10) installed.
 If not, you might install it using ```apt install docker docker-compose```.

+**!CAUTION!** Somehow the installation does not work with the "bullseye" distribution of debian, to correct related bugs you can modify the `Dockerfile` and in the first line replace `FROM debian` with `FROM debian:buster`.
+Then proceed as follows:

 After cloning Panache's repository, the container can be built and launched running ```bash start.sh``` (with your sudo rights enabled; this will both create a build version and serve it with nginx).
 The web interface will be available after 1-2 minutes once everything is built.